k0zn4n3ja/crypto-wallet-rust/README.md

 # Design Notes

 The wallet is a BIP32, BIP39 and BIP44 compliant HD wallet.
 Currently wallet state is saved to file as JSON and encrypted with a password, later if I feel like it I will move to a more resilient system.

+User interacts with their wallet via a CLI.